|Oceania Australia Victoria North West Arapiles Bushranger Bluff Main Wall|

 FA: Mark Savage & Peter Savage, 1989

 |Oceania Australia Victoria North West Arapiles Central Gully Central Gully Left Wailing Wall|

-Start: Start R of P.
+Start: Start R of CV.

-Start: Start 6m R of DS.
+Start: Start just L of the arete, R of PS.

 |Oceania Australia Victoria North West Arapiles Central Gully Central Gully Left Dog Face|

 Head diagonally L to join the bottomless corner on the arete.

 FA: Graeme Smith, Bruce Somerfield & Ann Hurst, 1992

 The awkward offwidth (is there any other sort?)

 Start: Start on the L side of the next buttress R of WD.